entr0-pi/gnss/INSTALL.md

 # Installation & Quickstart

-## QuickStart : Flashing A Prebuilt Binary For (ESP32-C3 ONLY)
+## QuickStart : Flashing A Prebuilt Binary For ESP32-C3 ONLY

 Use this when you want the fastest bring-up without building locally.

 What you need:
-- A GNSS (U-blox, Unicorn...).
-I used the UM980
+- A GNSS (U-blox, Unicorn...)
 - A USB cable for flashing and powering the ESP32 board
 - An **ESP32-C3 board** with minimum 4M flash memory
 - A prebuilt binary set (`bootloader.bin`, `partitions.bin`, `firmware.bin`, `data.bin`) provided in releases